-![]() There are many ways to think about our musical development.
-Consider the following: Level one, student: The student learns to control their hands. i.e. the hands do what they are told.
+There are many ways to think about our musical development.
+I've produced the following: Level one, student: At level one the student learns to control their hands. i.e. the hands do what they are told.
 I'm told this takes about 10,000 hours.
-I believe it, because after 1200 hours in on my drum studies I can see the gap between my aspirations and my reality.
-(2023 update.
-I've now given 5000+ hours to the kit.
-I've met all my initial goals and I'm now working on a new set) This level is about technique, repertoire, ear training, theory studies, concert going, and practice, practice, practice.
-It is about following my teachers' directions, and maintaining and nourishing my personal curiosity, patience, and faith in this process.
-Level two, professional: Professional hands do what they are told.
-Now professionals practice to maintain and refine their skills.
-Level three, artist: The hands have something interesting to say and the ability to do so.
-Artists operate at an elevated level of creativity and skill, blending effortlessly, or so it seems to the audience, their ability to wow and amaze.
-To my generation names like Oscar Peterson, Lang, Lang, Stevie Ray Vaughan come readily to hand.
+I believe it.
+This level is about technique, repertoire, ear training, theory studies, concert going, and practice, practice, practice.
+It is about following the teachers' directions, and maintaining and nourishing your personal curiosity, patience, and faith in the process.
+Level two, professional: At level two you have professional hands that do what they are told.
+At this level you practice maintaining and refining your skills.
+Level three, artist: At level three you have something interesting to say and the ability to communicate it.
+Artists blend this elevated level of creativity and skill into dazzling musical displays.
+How do you become an artist?
+I don't know.
+However, I do know you must go through the first two steps to reach level three.
+Too many folks try to skip all or part of the first two steps in their haste to be "artists."
+This is misguided, naïve, and foolish.
 Conclusion?
 Get off the internet and go back to the practice room!
 Cheers, David Story January 2023 update

 0 Comments